ethanhinson/kubernetes-and-you/README.md

 Imagine you are working an organization with multiple teams.
 Each team uses its own language.
 We'd like to have a consistent way to add services to our products, regardless of the language used.
 We'd also like to have a consistent way to deploy our services across teams.

 ## What we'll build
-In the `./apps` folder you will find two different services, written in two different languages.
+In the `./apps` folder you will find three different services, written in three different languages.
 Each service has its own Dockerfile to build the image.

 ### Cluster topology
 We have a 3 node cluster.
 1 node is dedicated to running the control plane, and we'll have worker nodes to run our apps.